 One is suspected of having COVID and should also isolate and self-monitor if:

 - RT-PCR test is pending/negative, but symptoms are strongly suggestive of COVID like loss of smell/taste, fever, cough, sore throat, cold, body ache, headache, fatigue, nausea-vomiting, etc. (The Omicron variant may not present with loss of smell/taste).

 - RT-PCR is pending/negative, but any of the above symptoms are present and there is a history of being in close contact with COVID positive family/household member in the last 7-10 days.

 IDENTIFYING DAY 1 OF ILLNESS

-- It is important to record the first day of illness as accurately as possible, for monitoring the course of illness and taking timely action.
+- It is important to record the first day of illness as accurately as possible, for monitoring the course of the disease and taking timely action.

-- For people with symptoms: Day 1 is the day one first started experiencing symptoms (fever, cough, cold, body ache, loss of smell/taste, headache, indigestion, etc.)
+- For people with symptoms: Day 1 is the day one first started experiencing symptoms (fever, sore throat, cough, cold, body ache, fatigue/weakness, loss of smell/taste, headache, indigestion, etc.)